 Like the slaves in Plato’s cave, the viewer is often used to a fixed way of seeing.
 The photographer can change their view – no matter how uncomfortable this may be at the time.

 In the words of Berger:

 “When we read a story, we inhabit it.
 The covers of the book are like a roof and four walls.
 What is to happen next will take place within the four walls of the story.
-And this is possible because the story’s voice makes everything it’s own.”
+Moreover, this is possible because the story’s voice makes everything it is own.”